 After you use the amount of coconut cream needed, you can go ahead and blend the fat back into the liquid, or scoop out all the fat, add 1 TBS of powdered sugar, and create a whipped cream.
 Coconut cream is easy and fun to work with.

 This No Bake Layered Vegan Cheesecake was made in a silicon mold that I was able to pop them right out of once they were frozen.
 From there, I thaw them individually as I need them.
 Mini personalized vegan cheesecakes, ready when you are.
-They are rich, filling, and healthy!
+They’re rich, filling, and healthy!
 Score.

 - Springform cake pan / silicon molds